 [Purchase on Amazon.com]

 We've all seen pictures of beautiful pantries with all the food in storage canisters or other containers and drooled just a little.
-If you're interested in seeing some awesome pantries from around the web check out my pantry organization board on Pinterest.
-Your pantry doesn't have to look that beautiful to be functional, but I am a HUGE fan of containers for much of your food.
+Reminder: Your pantry doesn't have to look that beautiful to be functional, but I am a HUGE fan of containers for much of your food.

 Because of the "mouse incident" in our house a few years ago I'm probably more of a stickler for this than some, but we keep all the food we can in plastic bins, with lids on them, to deter pests.
 I just group things into categories and it keeps things organized and safe at the same time.
 If you aren't as concerned about pests in your area you still may want to consider storage baskets for grouping like items together as part of the Organize Pantry Challenge just to keep things together and easily accessible.